BrockWW/Nuclear-FossilFuel_Energy/Roadmap.md

 - Billion Cubic Feet -> Metric Tons (Oil Equivalent)
     - 1 Billion Cubic Feet = 0.024 Million Metric Tons (Oil Equivalent)
     - Used for natural gas fuel consumption
-- Trillion British Thermal Units -> Metric Tons (Oil Equivalent)
-    - 1 Trillion British Thermal Units = 0.025 Million Metric Tons (Oil Equivalent)
-    - Used for other fossil gases, wood, waste, and other consumption fuels as approximate conversion
 - Million Metric Tons -> Metric Tons
     - Used for all CO2 emission values
 - Million Pounds Uranium Oxide -> Metric Tons Uranium
     - 1 Pound Uranium Oxide = 0.384647 Kilograms Uranium
     - 1 Metric Ton = 1000 Kilograms
     - Used for all uranium consumption values

-When converting BTU to metric tons, an approximate conversion was used to establish an oil equivalent since other than wood, the specific materials consumed were not listed, so we used a single conversion for all of these to simplify our process.

 ## Analyze
 To streamline the analysis process we combined the fossil fuel fuel consumption data with the uranium consumption data and stretched the dates to go from 1949 to 2023, inserting a #N/A value when a year was missing data from any field.
 Similarly, we combined the fossil fuel CO2 and nuclear waste produced data and again stretched the dates to go from 1949 to 2023.
 Combining the data allows us to create plots and calculate new fields that all span from 1949 to 2023, where any missing data is not shown in plots and is given as a #N/A if any value in the calculations are missing.